Tag Team Match: M.U.S.C.L.E.

 It has eight playable characters, each with his own special move.
 The game was followed by a 1987 Japan-only sequel for the Famicom Disk System titled Kinnikuman: Kinniku-sei Ōi Sōdatsusen (キン肉マン キン肉星王位争奪戦, Kinnikuman: Scramble for the Throne).

 Gameplay

 The game has two modes, one requiring the player to defeat a computer opponent while the other requires two players to fight against each other.

-The A button jumps, and B punches or activates a special move after collecting an energy ball that is randomly thrown by the boy called "Meat".
+The A button jumps, and B punches or activates a special move after collecting an energy ball that is randomly thrown by the “trainer”.

-Moves that can be done, punch, jump, drop kick, shove, shove into ropes, flying body attack (jump into ropes and rebound), lariat aka clothes line, shove enemy into ropes and then hit A, back drop aka suplex (press B close behind the enemy).
+Several moves can be done in the game, such as punch, jump, drop kick, shove, shove into ropes, flying body attack (jump into ropes and rebound), lariat aka clothesline (shove enemy into ropes and then hit A), and back drop aka suplex (press B close behind the enemy).

-Although the game goes on endlessly, it officially has 255 rounds, after those rounds, the player enter round 0 (completing the 8 bit variable for rounds number), on which the speed level resets and the time per round returns to 30:00 (from round 100 reduced to 10:00).
+Although the game goes on endlessly, it officially has 255 rounds.
+After those rounds, the player enters round 0 (completing the 8 bit variable for rounds number), on which the speed level resets and the time per round returns to 30:00 (from round 100 reduced to 10:00).

-It is believed that the maximum score one could get from this game is 99,999,999 points, but it is unknown what will happen afterwards, but it will probably return to 0 as well.